torvalds/linux/Documentation/virt/kvm/loongarch/hypercalls.rst

 Consequently, all current and future processors will not implement any feature within this range.

-On a KVM-virtualized Linux system, a read operation on cpucfg() at index CPUCFG_KVM_BASE (0x40000000) returns the magic string 'KVM\0'.
+On a KVM-virtualized GNU/Linux system, a read operation on cpucfg() at index CPUCFG_KVM_BASE (0x40000000) returns the magic string 'KVM\0'.

 Once you have determined that your host is running on a paravirtualization-